 Step 1: Create a new Google Map

 To create a new Google Map, visit this link where you’ll be brought to a general map page.
 If you’re not already signed into a Google account, make sure to do this.
-You’ll then want to click the hamburger menu in the top left hand corner and select “Your Places” from the dropdown.
+You’ll then want to click the hamburger menu in the top left hand corner and select “Saved” from the dropdown.

 At this point, you’ll be brought to an Untitled Map with a blank menu that should look something like the below.